Trisdoan/How-to-have-a-balanced-work-life/README.md

  ```
  R squared of skewed dataset: 0.8958410485958109

-**=> I decided to use skewed dataset when it explained 90% of variation around its mean better than skewed dataset**.
+**=> I decided to use skewed dataset when it explained almost 90% of variation around its mean better than skewed dataset**.

 ### Chech Multivariate Normality